The 2021 Miss New York USA® | Miss New York Teen USA® pageants will be held in the summer of 2021.

 - Evening Gown: All contestants must have a full-length evening gown of their choice.
 The style, design, and color are up to you.
 It can be elaborate, or very simple.
 Choose something that makes you feel beautiful.
 Your gown should represent YOUR own personality and taste.
 Remember that you can look like a million bucks without spending a million bucks!
 Teens are encouraged to wear gowns that reflect a more youthful style and look than the Miss contestants.

-- Opening Production Number : MISS contestants will wear a solid BLACK cocktail dress with any black, gold or silver heel of her choice.
-TEEN contestants will wear a solid colored cocktail dress in any shade of PINK with a nude, gold or silver heel of her choice.
-All shoes should be secure on the foot and comfortable enough to dance in.
+- Contestant Introductions : ALL contestants will wear a cocktail dress of any color with a nude, gold or silver heel of her choice.
+All shoes should be secure on the foot and comfortable enough to walk/dance in.

 JUDGING & CRITERIA